maci-j/arduino-thermostat/README.md

 To install these libraries, follow the directions [here](https://www.arduino.cc/en/guide/libraries) on the Arduino website.
 DallasTemperature and OneWire can be found using the library manager, and the RBDdimmer library can be found [here](https://github.com/RobotDynOfficial/RBDDimmer) on the manufacturer's github.
 Just click Code -> Download ZIP and follow the directions to install a zip file.

 Now that everything is set up, time for the code itself!
 Find the reptilethermostat.ino file on my [GitHub project repository](https://github.com/maci-j/arduino-thermostat).
 If you click this link, you should see it right at the top of the page.
-Copy paste the code into your Arduino IDE, save it, and hit the upload button (making sure your Arduino is plugged in of course).
+There are two options available; one with the buzzer, one without.
+Copy paste whichever code you're using into your Arduino IDE, save it, and hit the upload button (making sure your Arduino is plugged in of course).
 If you have your heating element plugged in, it will likely blink for a second before beginning to work.

+# Quick Explanation of the Code
+The code can be basically divided into three parts: intialization, set-up, and the main loop.

+Everything above the line 'void setup(void)' is the initialization.
+This section of the code is basically just gathering all the supplies that the code will need; importing libraries, setting up variables, and telling the Arduino which modules are plugged into which pins.
+If you decide to change where your pins are plugged in or how bright your lamp starts out at, this is where you will need to edit that.

+Everything below 'void setup(void)' and above 'void loop(void)' is the set up.
+This part is getting everything ready to go by telling the modules to turn on and what mode they need to be in.
+There is nothing in this section that you really need to mess with.

+Everything below 'void loop(void)' is the actual meat of the code.
+This is the part that is constantly running, one line at a time.
+It's gathering the temperature information, telling the light to get brighter or dimmer, and telling the buzzer to buzz if (hopefully not) necessary.
+There are things you can and probably should edit here; if you want to change how often a temperature reading is taken or how much the light dims/brightens at a time, this is where you'd do that.
+More importantly, this is where you set what your temperature range is and what your danger temperatures are.
+As is, the code is set up for my specific enclosure and my specific light; you will need to adjust yours to fit your specific situation.

 # One Last Thing...
 I would highly recommend reading through the code before using it, as there are things you will likely have to edit such as your temperature range, what brightness the lamp should start at, how often the temperature probe should check for the temperature, and how much the lamp should increase/decrease its brightness at a time.
 These are all extremely enclosure and animal dependent.
 I would highly, *highly* recommend thoroughly testing your system before exposing your animal to it.
 Make sure everything is wired up properly and your settings are as they should be.

-And once again, I am not responsible for any misfortunes that may result from this project.
+And again, I am not responsible for any misfortunes that may result from this project.
 I am just a stranger on the internet explaining how I did something, not an expert in any way.
 If you choose to make this project, you do so at your own risk.

 # Thank you!!